FireCulex/AISplitter/README.md

 Very not simple AutoSplitter script for Livesplit with additional features.

 ## Getting Started
 We use the in-game Auto-Save Mission Name for Starts and Splits.
 Load removal is based on the swirly icon.
 There's also Cinematics and Pause removers.
+Each setting can be enabled or disabled.

 ### Prerequisites
 * Livesplit 1.7.6